ConnectedLib/course-in-a-box/modules/mentoring/_posts/2002-08-01-troubleshooting.md

 >“Specifically look at other service models… to see how their concepts/training/methods could translate to libraries recruiting for teen mentorship programs.
 I started looking into Big Brothers Big Sisters to see their method and it gave me some ideas about how I could partner with that organization in my community to recruit/train adult mentors in a library setting.<br/><br/> -- SE, ConnectedLib Contributor

-SE found some information relating to mentorship and similar outcomes on the [Big Brothers Big Sisters website (https://www.bbbs.org/research/).
+SE found some information relating to mentorship and similar outcomes on the [Big Brothers Big Sisters website](https://www.bbbs.org/research/){:target="_blank"}.
 See if you can find similar information about organizations in your area (you may need to reach out in person).

 ## Restrictive Policies